 In the 2014, a programme of geophysics (DCIP, TDEM and gravity) and geochemistry (radon) was conducted to detail this area in preparation for further drilling.

-This project is has potential for the discovery of unconformity style Uranium mineralization of the Simple (Low REE, basement hosted) and of the Complex (High REE, Sandstone hosted) types of Uranium.
+This project is has potential for the discovery of high grade unconformity style Uranium mineralization either basement-hosted like McArthur River or Arrow or sandstone-hosted like Cigar Lake.
 The area has numerous conductors and faults which act as both the conduit and the trap for potential Uranium mineralization.
 A number of structures and conductive targets have been identified from the Company's exploration efforts.

 The Cree East Project was funded by a Korean consortium, comprising Hanwha